tcd1716/tcd1716.github.io/index.md

 ## [7/7] Abstract
 <div style="text-align: justify;">
 Existing text-video retrieval (TVR) methods mainly focus on aligning single-modal video content with text queries, overlooking heterogeneous scene text in videos.
-While scene text offers fine-grained semantics for cross-modal matching, its effective utilization faces two critical challenges: (1) The temporal density of scene text imposes substantial computational burdens, and (2) Redundant scene text and irrelevant video frames hinder the learning of clear temporal clues for retrieval.
+While scene text offers fine-grained semantics for cross-modal matching, its effective utilization faces two critical challenges: (1) The temporal density of scene text imposes substantial computational burdens; (2) Redundant scene text and irrelevant video frames hinder the learning of clear temporal clues for retrieval.
 In this paper, we propose a temporal scene-text calibrating and distilling (TCD) network to encode scene text efficiently while capturing clear temporal clues.
 Concretely, we first design a window-OCR captioner that aggregates abundant scene text in videos into condensed sentences to reduce computational complexity.
 Then, we leverage the heterogeneous scene text as a self-supervised signal to calibrate the synchronization between window-level OCR captions and frames-level video sequences.
 Furthermore, we devise a context-guided temporal clue distillation to capture the complementarity and relevance among scene text and video frames, generating clear temporal clues for retrieval.
-Extensive experiments show TCD achieves SOTA results on two scene text TVR datasets and one traditional TVR dataset.
+Extensive experiments show that TCD achieves SOTA results on two scene text TVR datasets and one traditional TVR dataset.
 </div>

 **The source code and trained models will be released soon.**